"Pend Oreille Country," an Outdoor Idaho Special, will air Thursday, March 7th, at 8pm on Idaho Public Television.

 That's good news for native cutthroat and bull trout, and for the famous, hard-fighting, highly prized Kamloops rainbow.

 Angler with 26 pound Kamloops rainbow trout.
-Photo courtesy Idaho Fish & Game.
+Photo courtesy of Idaho Fish & Game.

-But wait, another predator has recently entered the fray, traveling down the Clark Fork River from Montana.
+But wait, another predator that loves to dine on kokanee has recently entered the fray, traveling down the Clark Fork River from Montana.
 The illegally introduced walleye is a fast-growing, voracious eater of kokanee.
 And its numbers have quadrupled in just a few years.
 Sounds like it could be deja vu all over again!

 Kamloops rainbow trout from Lake Pend Oreille.
 Photo by Rich Lindsey.

 Mussels on shore of Great Lakes.
-Courtesy Bugwood Center.
+Courtesy of Bugwood Center.